 flat hierarchy, but you can simulate a directory structure to help navigate a large set of objects (for example,

-Note that if your namespace was created based on your tenancy name, your namespace uses all lower-case letters (regardless of the presence of capital letters in your tenancy name).
+If your namespace was created based on your tenancy name, your namespace uses all lower-case letters (regardless of the presence of capital letters in your tenancy name).
 When using the API, CLI, or SDKs, do not use capital letters in your namespace string.

-- A collection of related resources that can be accessed only by those who are explicitly granted access permission by an administrator.
+- A collection of related resources that can be accessed only by users or groups who are explicitly granted access permission by an administrator.
 Compartments help you organize resources and make it easier to control the access to those resources.
 Object Storage automatically creates a root compartment when a compartment is provisioned.
 An administrator can then create additional compartments within the root compartment and add access rules for those compartments.
 A bucket can only exist in one compartment.

 Object Storage provides the following features: